Samuel Pike: Religious views

 In 1757 Pike became acquainted with the views of Robert Sandeman, the son-in-law and disciple of John Glas.
 Sandeman had published (1757) a series of Letters dealing with the Dialogues between Theron and Aspasio (1755), by James Hervey (1714–1758).
 The Letters were admired by members of Pike's church; and Pike, on reading them, began (17 January 1758) a correspondence with Sandeman, then in Edinburgh.
 The correspondence, as it proceeded, was communicated to Pike's church, with the result that he, and a section of his people, came gradually into Sandeman's views; while others showed such dissatisfaction that Pike ceased the correspondence, suppressing his fourth letter.
 He began, however, to adopt Glassite or Sandemanian usages, including a weekly communion.
 This led (August 1758) to rumours of his unsoundness; his discourses at Pinners' Hall gave offence, and he was excluded from the lectureship in 1759 by forty-four votes to one, Dr. John Conder being chosen to succeed him on 3 Oct.
 In his own church he was hotly opposed by William Fuller and Thomas Uffington.
 A church meeting (9 October 1759) came to no conclusion; church meetings on 13 January and 21 April 1760 were equally divided (seventeen votes on either side), but Pike's casting vote carried the exclusion of the malcontents, who formed a new church under Joseph Barber.
 Disputes then arose about possession of church property, and a lawsuit was begun (1761) by Pike for recovery of an endowment of £12 a year.
 At length he resigned his charge (14 December 1765), left the independents, and became a member of the Sandemanian church in Bull and Mouth Street, St. Martin's Le Grand.
 He was chosen "elder" in 1766, and ministered with great acceptance.

 From London, Pike moved in 1771 to minister to a Sandemanian congregation at Trowbridge, Wiltshire.
 Unfounded reports were spread of his insobriety.
 Pike was a follower of the doctrines of Hutchinson, who found in scripture a system of physical science, and then became a follower of Glas, who held that biblical authority did not extend to such topics.
 He died at Trowbridge in January 1773, and was buried on 10 January in the parish churchyard.
 His portrait, engraved by Hopwood, is given in Wilson.
-He was married, and left children.